sesh/ready/README.md

-`ready` is a tool for developers to check how production ready their website or API is.
+`ready` is a tool for developers to check how production ready their website.

 ## Usage

+This package is not (yet) on PyPI, so clone the repo and run it with:

 ```
 python3 -m ready.ready <domain>
 ```

+For more, check out `--help`.

+You can optionally install the `tld` package to support using the fully-qualified domain name for some checks.
+This is particularly handy if you need to check a subdomain.

-## Checklist
+## Check list

 - Cookies should set the SameSite flag
 - Cookies should set the Secure flag